edchengg/PTB-pytorch-LSTM-attention/README.md

-# Penn Tree Bank Language Modelling task with RNNS(LSTM,GRU) and Attention Layer
+# PTB Language Modelling task with RNNS(LSTM,GRU) and Attention Layer

 This repository is used for a language modelling pareto competition at TTIC.
 I implemented an attention layer with the RNN model.